 Grade 9 students must submit:

-- Transcript/report cards may also show grades for for any Grade 10, Grade 11, or Grade 12 courses completed ahead of schedule.
+• Transcript/report cards may also show grades for any Grade 10, Grade 11, or Grade 12 courses completed ahead of schedule.

-- Please note if sending a Grade 8 report card we will still need to receive at least one Grade 9 report card.
+• Please note that if you are sending a Grade 8 report card, we will still need to receive at least one Grade 9 report card.

 Grade 10 students must submit:

-- Transcript/report cards may also show grades for for any Grade 11 or Grade 12 courses completed ahead of schedule.
+• Transcript/report cards may also show grades for any Grade 11 or Grade 12 courses completed ahead of schedule.

 Grade 11 students must submit:

-- Transcript/report cards may also show grades for for any Grade 12 courses completed ahead of schedule.
+• Transcript/report cards may also show grades for any Grade 12 courses completed ahead of schedule.

 Grade 12 students must submit: